Exeter, NH

 Frequently Asked Questions

-Is Exeter, NH safe?
+Is Exeter, NH a safe place to live?

-Which areas of Exeter are safest?
+Which neighborhoods in Exeter are considered the safest?